-- 49. The purpose of the phase 1 outreach will be to provide the IASB with sufficient information to identify the matters for which it will seek further feedback through the request for information.
-The IASB will therefore seek to balance the extent of input requested from stakeholders in this phase and the feedback obtained from stakeholders in response to the request for information. - 50.
+- request for information.
+The IASB will therefore seek to balance the extent of input requested from stakeholders in this phase and the feedback obtained from stakeholders in response to the request for information. - 49.
 Paragraph 6.51 of the Due Process Handbook specifies that a PIR considers the issues that were important or contentious during the development of the Accounting Standard, as well as issues that have come to the attention of the IASB after the Accounting Standard was issued.
-This will include considering: - (a) market developments since IFRS 16 was issued; - (b) issues that the IASB is aware of through, for example, implementation support after IFRS 16 was issued or its activities that support consistent application of the requirements; - (c) feedback that the IASB obtained from its ongoing stakeholder engagement or from general discussions (for example with representatives from the large accounting firms, national standard-setters and securities regulators); and - (d) questions submitted to the Interpretations Committee-see Appendix A for the agenda decisions relating to IFRS 16. - 51.
-When seeking feedback on such issues, we will ask that stakeholders consider the issues in the context of the objective set out in paragraph 46 of this paper and also the prioritisation criteria in paragraph 21 of this paper.
+This will include considering: - (a) market developments since IFRS 16 was issued; - (b) issues that the IASB is aware of through, for example, implementation support after IFRS 16 was issued or its activities that support consistent application of the requirements; - (c) feedback that the IASB obtained from its ongoing stakeholder engagement or from general discussions (for example with representatives from the large accounting firms, national standard-setters and securities regulators); and - (d) questions submitted to the Interpretations Committee-see Appendix A for the agenda decisions relating to IFRS 16. - 50.
+When seeking feedback on such issues, we will ask that stakeholders consider the issues in the context of the objective set out in paragraph 45 of this paper and also the prioritisation criteria in paragraph 20 of this paper.
 In our view, focusing phase 1 outreach in this way will provide stakeholders with a clear understanding of the purpose of the outreach.
 This, in turn, will support stakeholders in the activities they carry out to gather and prepare feedback for the IASB.
-Furthermore, the framework for prioritising and responding to matters identified in PIRs (paragraphs 19-22 of this paper) will help stakeholders understand the actions that could result from this PIR.

-52. We understand some stakeholders still have different understandings of the PIR process and we will consider what further explanations we can provide during the PIR process.
+Furthermore, the framework for prioritising and responding to matters identified in PIRs (paragraphs 18-21 of this paper) will help stakeholders understand the actions that could result from this PIR. - 51.
+We understand some stakeholders still have different understandings of the PIR process and we will consider what further explanations we can provide during the PIR process.
 We will also consider learnings from the active PIR projects, PIR of IFRS 15 and PIR of IFRS 9-Impairment, both of which are nearing their conclusion.